 - They will not be paid a salary from a U.S. source.

-- Any monies paid the visitor must meet Policy 3415.
+- Any monies paid to the visitor must meet Policy 3415.

-- They will not be in a job that would normally be filled by a U.S. worker.
+- They will not be in a position that would normally be filled by a U.S. worker.

 - The activity at Yale will primarily benefit the visitor, not Yale.